 Specific Duties Will Include:

-- Rooftop garden maintenance 20 hours/week ( April – September)
+- Rooftop and East Hill garden maintenance 20 hours/week (March 27, 2014– September 2014)

 - Planting, watering, weeding, harvesting